pavlejviki/asteroid-robots/README.md

 The European Space Agency (ESA) is planning to send some robots to an asteroid.

-The asteroid is curiously rectangular.
+The surface of the asteroid is mapped to a rectangular grid.

 A robot's position on an asteroid is represented by a pair of co-ordinates and its current bearing.
 An example position might be (1, 3, South) which means that the robot is one mile East and three miles North of the asteroid's origin and is facing South.